Pagure/pagure/doc/configuration.rst

 EMAIL_ERROR
 ~~~~~~~~~~~

-Pagure sends email when it caches an un-expected error (which saves you from
+Pagure sends email when it catches an un-expected error (which saves you from
-having to monitor the logs regularly but if you like, the error is still
+having to monitor the logs regularly; but if you like, the error is still
 present in the logs).
-This setting allows you to specify to which email address to send these error
+This configuration key allows you to specify to which email address to send
-reports.
+these error reports.

 GIT_URL_SSH